DLXPlugins/simple-comment-editing/readme.txt

 <li>There are no styles included with this plugin.
 For most themes, the appearance is acceptable.
 For advanced customization, see the "Other Notes" section.</li>
 <li>There are no options.
 Some defaults can be overwritten using filters.</li>
 </ol>

+You are welcome to help us out and <a href="https://github.com/ronalfy/simple-comment-editing">contribute on GitHub</a>.

 == Installation ==